j-beresford/translatR/README.md

 # translatR
-An app with translation by radio button
+An RShiny app with translation by radio button.
+Testing an idea for the Mada Whale Shark Project.